hubmannj/NWTK-Cheatsheet/Cisco.md

 interface Loopback0
  ip address 1.1.1.1 255.255.255.255
 ````
-After creating the loopback interface, add an instance with ID 1 (for example).
-As best practise, set all interfaces passive for default and activate the Interfaces in use to reduce unnecessary traffic.
-All direct connected networks need to be added to the instance.
-Be sure that the second router needs the same area ID.
-On Cisco devices is no naming possible.
-On MikroTik, you are able to name area 0 for example area=backbone.
-Use area 0 for the backbone area and following numbers for added areas.
-If there are more routers in an area use 1.1.1.2 or 1.1.1.3 for the same area.
+After creating a loopback interface (e.g., Loopback0), configure OSPF with a process ID such as 1.
+As a best practice, set all interfaces to passive by default using the passive-interface default command.
+This reduces unnecessary OSPF Hello traffic.
+Then, explicitly enable OSPF on the required interfaces using no passive-interface <interface>.
+Make sure to include all directly connected networks that should participate in OSPF using appropriate network statements.
+On Cisco devices, OSPF area IDs must be numerical (e.g., area 0, area 1, etc.).
+Unlike MikroTik, Cisco does not support named areas.
+On MikroTik, you can assign descriptive area names, such as area=backbone, for better readability.
+Use area 0 for the backbone area and incrementing numbers for additional areas.
+For consistency and clarity, assign loopback IP addresses like 1.1.1.1, 1.1.1.2, etc., within the same area.
 Otherwise you may be forced to give one router the id 17.17.17.17.

 ````bash
 router ospf 1